0xFFrancesco/Node-Get-Financial-Stats/readme.md

 # Node Get Financial Stats 🌏📈

-## It get financial data of a predefined list of financial instruments scraping the Google Finance website.
+## It gets the financial data of a predefined list of financial instruments scraping the Google Finance website.
 Then combines the gathered data into an easily readable HTLM page.

 ### What does it do?
 It automatically scrapes the Google Finance website to capture different screenshots and data of a user-defined list of financial instruments.